-Scottish index of multiple deprivation (SIMD) for 2016 identifies small area concentrations of multiple deprivation across all of Scotland, providing a relative measure of deprivation amongst 6505 small areas (data zones) based on 7 socio-economic domains.
-These small areas are classified into five groups ranked from Quintile 1 (considered the most deprived) to Quintile 5 (considered least deprived), with equal populations in each quintile.
-Quintiles are assigned using the postcode declared by the applicant, applicants declaring invalid postcodes are classified as 'Not assigned'.
-Please note: SIMD is only relevant for applicants domiciled in Scotland, therefore any applicants outside of this cohort are classified as 'Not applicable'.
+The Scottish Index of Multiple Deprivation (SIMD) for 2012 identifies small area concentrations of multiple deprivation across Scotland, providing a relative measure of deprivation among 6,505 small areas (data zones) based on seven socioeconomic domains.
+These small areas are classified into five groups ranked from quintile 1 (considered the most deprived) to quintile 5 (considered least deprived), with equal populations in each quintile.
+Quintiles are assigned using the postcode declared by the applicant.
+Applicants declaring invalid postcodes are classified as 'Not assigned'.